osequi/react-best-practices/React Best Practices.md

 That's right.

-React is not *just* another web framework[^4].
+React is not *JAWF* -- just another web framework[^4].
 It's a completely new programming style and information architecture nothing to do with previous paradigms like MVC and REST[^5].

-Learning React means learning type-safety; functional and reactive programming; declarative web development; design systems; data-driven applications built on graph databases and event-driven architecture.
+Learning React means learning type-safety; functional and reactive programming; data-driven applications; graph databases and event-driven architectures.

-Learn React is best possible within a new context[^6].
+Learning React is best possible within a new context[^6].

 ## Footnotes